att-innovate/torc-wedge-centos-fboss/README.md

 #### The Hack ####

 Nowadays if you have to run Ubuntu on CentOS you probably think about using [Docker][4].
 But the 2.6 kernel of CentOS 6.5 is not officially supported by Docker.
-Fortunately we found that version `1.7.1, build 786b29d/1.7.1` works suprsingly reliable on our Wedge.
+Fortunately we found that Docker version "1.7.1, build 786b29d/1.7.1" works suprsingly reliable on our Wedge.

 Yet that is still not the end of the hack.
 The OpenNSL library wants to run a `real-time scheduling` task.
 That task needs to run continously for longer than allowed by default for a cgroup-managed task.
 We had to do some additional hacking around `cpu.rt_runtime_us` as described in [Docker Issue 13983][5].
-We added some backdoor to our FBOSS container to be able to orchestrate that multi-step startup process.
+We added some backdoor to our FBOSS container and some special startup script to be able to orchestrate that multi-step startup procedere.

 #### The Result ####